-Token economy is a behaviour therapy procedure based on operant learning principles; individuals are rewarded or reinforced for positive or appropriate behavior and are disciplined (punished) for negative or inappropriate behavior.
+Token economy is a behaviour therapy procedure based on operant learning principles; individuals are rewarded or reinforced for positive or appropriate behavior and are punished for negative or inappropriate behavior.

 Living in the Classroom: The Currency-Based Token Economy - Payne, James S.; And Others.
 Abstract: Various types of token economies and contingency contract systems are emerging throughout private and public educational programs.